pagopa-archive/io-functions/README.md

          `Notification` to the recipient through the channel.
     12. The result of the call is stored in the `Notification`.

+### Application events

+For monitoring and auditing purposes, the system emits application events to the Azure Application Insights service.

+Currently the system emits the following events:

+* `api.messages.create`: when a message gets created (metadata includes `senderOrganizationId`, `senderUserId`, `dryRun` and `success` status).
+* `notification.email.delivery`: when an email notification gets delivered (
+  metadata includes `addressSource`, `messageId`, `notificationId` and `mta`).

 ## Project structure

 The API is developed in TypeScript, all code is under the `lib` directory.